 Energy and carbon reduction for Wimbledon

-In 2009, and again in 2012, CSE was engaged by The All England Lawn Tennis and Croquet Club –more commonly known simply as 'Wimbledon' – to look at opportunities for energy and carbon reduction.
+In 2009, and again in 2012, the Centre for Sustainable Energy (CSE) was engaged by The All England Lawn Tennis and Croquet Club –more commonly known simply as ‘Wimbledon’ – to look at opportunities for energy and carbon reduction.

-“We are delighted to be working with the most prestigious tennis clubs in the world,” said Simon Roberts, CSE Chief Executive.
+“We are delighted to be working with the most prestigious tennis clubs in the world,” said Simon Roberts, CSE Chief Executive, at the start of the project.
 “Sports venues are major consumers of energy and international sporting events are increasingly examined for their environmental impact, so this is a very exciting project for CSE to be tackling.”

 The motivation of the club was two-fold.
-Firstly, and like all organisations, it needs to lower its annual energy consumption in order to save money and to improve environmental credentials.
-The club is also required to comply with legislation such as the Carbon Reduction Commitment Energy Efficiency Scheme which is designed to raise awareness within large organisations, especially at senior level, and encourage changes in behaviour and infrastructure.
+Firstly, and like all organisations, it needed to lower its annual energy consumption in order to save money and to improve environmental credentials.
+The club was also required to comply with legislation such as the Carbon Reduction Commitment Energy Efficiency Scheme which was designed to raise awareness within large organisations, especially at senior level, and encourage changes in behaviour and infrastructure.

-Secondly, as a body with such a high public profile, the Club is anxious to engage confidently with spectators, members and the local community on climate change issues.
-And they're not alone; other sporting events and venues, including football stadia and racecourses are waking up to the importance of energy management, and this sector-wide interest in sustainability has manifested itself in the publication of a new sustainable event management standard from BSI.
+Secondly, as a body with such a high public profile, the Club was anxious to engage confidently with spectators, members and the local community on climate change issues.
+This sector-wide interest in sustainability manifested itself in the publication of a new sustainable event management standard from BSI.

 The footprint analysis looked at the carbon-impact of the club year-round, as well as the specific carbon footprint of the Wimbledon Championships in June and July.
 It looked not only at the Club’s direct energy-related carbon emissions (gas and diesel), but it’s indirect energy-related carbon emissions (electricity) and the wider impact as well (merchandise, food, waste, travel, cleaning, security etc).